headshed-dev/headshed-dev.github.io/src/pages/uploadz/python-virtual-environments.md

 Whilst Python is a programming language that is used in many different fields such as web development, data science, machine learning, and many others, primarily, to use LLMs (Large Language Models) such as GPT-3, you typically need to use Python or be at least familiar with it.
 This is because many of the APIs that are used to interact with these models are written in Python and the greater community of developers that are working on these models are often using Python.

-# What is a virtual environment?
+# What is a Python virtual environment?

 Python virtual environments isolate projects, letting you use different Python versions and packages without conflicts.

-# Why use a virtual environment?
+# Why use a Python virtual environment?

 You may want to use a virtual environment if you are working on multiple python projects that require different versions of python or different versions of python packages.

-Another more precient need in my view is to maintain a clean build environment for any given project.
+Another more prescient need in my view is to maintain a clean build environment for any given project.
 In order to do so, it is often a chosen pattern to isolate each project in such a way as to be easy to reproduce elesewher be it for other developers or for deployment to production.

 One, very common way to do this for python is to use `virtualenv` or `venv` which is a built in module in python.